philipbrown/multipass/README.md

 # MultiPass

-A tiny module for making searching through multiselect dropdown boxes really easy.
+A tiny Javascript module for making searching through multiselect dropdown boxes really easy.

 MultiPass will search the list as you type and set the nearest match as the top item in the box.